Energy saving statistics

 The European Parliament has continuously supported more ambitious goals.

 On 25 October 2012, the EU adopted Directive 2012/27/EU on energy efficiency.
 This Directive establishes a common framework of measures for the promotion of energy efficiency within the Union in order to ensure the achievement of the 20 % headline target on energy efficiency.
-At an EU summit in October 2014, EU countries agreed on a new energy efficiency target of at least 27 % or greater by 2030.
-On 30 November 2016, the European Commission proposed for 2030 a binding energy efficiency target of 30 % for the European Union.

 - Energy (nrg), see: